Olivert75/clustering-exercises/README.md

 #  CLUSTERING EXERCISES
-This is contains all the exercises in the curriculum
+This is contains all the exercises and warmup in the curriculum